-6) The use of testimonials
+6) The use of Testimonials

 The idea of the Law of Attraction goes wrong from the start because it is based on a misinterpretation of quantum mechanics, which you can see repeated again and again in numerous New Age books.
-A misinterpretation, which the believers could see corrected, if they, (instead of their easy-solution-to-everything-quest), were seeking other sources to their ideas than New Age books, for instance Niels Bohr himself (see my article Quantum mechanics and the philosophy of Niels Bohr).
+A misinterpretation, which the believers could see corrected if they were seeking other sources (instead of their easy-solution-to-everything-quest) to their ideas than New Age books, for instance, Niels Bohr himself (see my article Quantum Mechanics and the Philosophy of Niels Bohr).

-Scientifically seen, this is pure nonsense (note that when I mention science, then it is only in relation to that New Thought and the Law of attraction devotees themselves use this concept and therefore have a burden of evidence – I would not demand scientific proof if a theory not was claiming to be scientific).
+Scientifically seen, this is pure nonsense (note that when I mention science, it is only in relation to how the New Thought and Law of Attraction devotees themselves use this concept and therefore they bear the burden of evidence – I would not demand scientific proof if a theory was not claiming to be scientific).

-Of course you can create success by creating a manipulative stunt like The Secret, but this doesn´t prove that the idea presented in the film therefore is true.
-Testimonials are usually permeated with thought distortions such as Subjective validation, Selective thinking, Confirmation bias, Motivated reasoning, Classical conditioning and placebo effects, Proof by ignorance, etc., etc. – again: see my book A dictionary of thought distortions.
+Of course, you can create success by creating a manipulative stunt like The Secret but this doesn´t prove that the idea presented in the film, therefore, is true.
+Testimonials are usually permeated with thought distortions such as Subjective validation, Selective thinking, Confirmation bias, Motivated reasoning, Classical conditioning and placebo effects, Proof by ignorance, etc., etc. – again: see my book A Dictionary of Thought Distortions.

-Jeannine, for example, followed the advice of self-proclaimed expert manifesters Fred Fengler and Todd Varnum, authors of Manifesting Your Heart´s Desire because she had a broken garage door:
+Jeannine, for example, followed the advice of self-proclaimed expert “manifesters” Fred Fengler and Todd Varnum, authors of Manifesting Your Heart´s Desire because she had a broken garage door:

 I remembered reading your book and decided to manifest a fix.
 I started talking to the door and asking it to work.
 I... used to talk to plants and they tended to grow better so I talked to the door.
-After a few minutes of communicating with the door I pushed and the door worked perfectly.
+After a few minutes of communicating with the door, I pushed and the door worked perfectly.

-Fengler and Varnum give other examples of successful manifesters.
+Fengler and Varnum give other examples of successful “manifesters.”
 For example, an anonymous writer told them how he or she sold a business:

-I decided to manifest using my will power.
+I decided to manifest using my willpower.
 As I went to sleep, I said out loud, “OK universe, this is what I want.
 I want an offer.
 I want a good offer.
-In fact I want TWO offers.
-In fact I want them TOMORROW!
+In fact, I want TWO offers.
+In fact, I want them TOMORROW!